thosgood/this-weeks-finds/markdown/151-200/week189.md

 ------------------------------------------------------------------------

-Afterword: Here is my reply to some questions posted by Ken Tucker on sci.physics.research:
+Afterword: Here is my reply to some questions posted by Ken Tucker on `sci.physics.research`:

-In article <2202379a.0212050928.77c435d0\@posting.google.com>, Ken S.
+In article `2202379a.0212050928.77c435d0\@posting.google.com`, Ken S.
 Tucker wrote:

-    >Do you or anyone think we could directly verify g-waves with a
+> Do you or anyone think we could directly verify g-waves with a
-    >properly constructed g-wave transmitter near the LIGO?
+> properly constructed g-wave transmitter near the LIGO?

 We can't generate strong enough gravitational waves to detect with LIGO.
 We only have a chance of detecting binary neutron stars because